changeworld/azure-docs.pl-pl/articles/private-link/create-private-endpoint-cosmosdb-portal.md

 1. Po wyświetleniu pulpitu maszyny wirtualnej zminimalizuj ją i wróć z powrotem do pulpitu lokalnego.

-## <a name="access-the-azure-cosmos-account-privately-from-the-vm"></a>Dostęp do konta usługi Azure Cosmos do prywatnego z poziomu maszyny wirtualnej
+## <a name="access-the-azure-cosmos-account-privately-from-the-vm"></a>Access the Azure Cosmos account privately from the VM

-W tej sekcji nastąpi połączenie prywatne z kontem usługi Azure Cosmos za pomocą prywatnego punktu końcowego.
+In this section, you will connect privately to the Azure Cosmos account using the Private Endpoint.

 > [!IMPORTANT]
-> Konfiguracja usługi DNS dla konta usługi Azure Cosmos wymaga ręcznej modyfikacji pliku hosts w celu uwzględnienia nazwy FQDN określonego konta.
-W scenariuszach produkcyjnych serwer DNS zostanie skonfigurowany tak, aby używał prywatnych adresów IP.
-Jednak do celów demonstracyjnych można użyć uprawnień administratora na maszynie wirtualnej i zmodyfikować plik `c:\Windows\System32\Drivers\etc\hosts` (w systemie Windows) lub plik `/etc/hosts` (w systemie Linux) w celu uwzględnienia adresu IP i mapowania DNS.
+> The DNS configuration for the Azure Cosmos account needs a manual modification on the hosts file to include the FQDN of the specific account.
+In production scenarios you will configure the DNS server to use the private IP addresses.
+However for the demo purpose, you can use administrator permissions on the VM and modify the `c:\Windows\System32\Drivers\etc\hosts` file (on Windows) or `/etc/hosts` file (on Linux) to include the IP address and DNS mapping.

-1. Aby uwzględnić adresy IP i mapowania DNS, zaloguj się do maszyny wirtualnej *myVM*, otwórz plik `c:\Windows\System32\Drivers\etc\hosts` i Uwzględnij informacje DNS z poprzedniego kroku w następującym formacie:
+1. To include the IP address and DNS mapping, sign into your Virtual machine *myVM*, open the `c:\Windows\System32\Drivers\etc\hosts` file and include the DNS information from previous step in the following format:

-   [Prywatny adres IP] [Punkt końcowy konta].
-Documents.
-Azure. com
+   [Private IP Address] [Account endpoint].documents.azure.com

    **Przykład:**